 Breath, Blood and Urine Tests

 If you blow over the .08 limit, or have a blood test result over .08, don't automatically assume that you cannot fight your DUI case.
-Breath and blood tests deliver invalid results frequently.
-Breath and blood testing equipment may not be calibrated properly, the operator may have had inadequate training or the blood samples may have been obtained improperly.
+Breath and blood tests frequently have incorrect or inaccurate results.
+Breath and blood testing equipment may not be calibrated properly, the operator may have had inadequate training or the blood samples may have been illegally or improperly collected.

 When Your Freedom Hangs in the Balance,